ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The exponential `exp` is a function of a single parameter (a real number, here represented as a `Floating` point value): $$y(x) = e ^ x,\; x,y \in \mathbb{R}$$

+> Why `Floating a` and not `Num a`, for instance?
+Because `Num` is the most general typeclass of numbers (i.e including fractionals, integers etc.), but transcendental numbers such as `pi` and `exp 1` live in a "smaller" set, that is, require a more specialized definition.

 # Text characters, strings and lists